|Uses||Rhythm, Lead, Crunch, Clean|

 I am not one of those rich amp collectors, I just ran into a couple good trades and deals that led to me owning a JCM 800, JMP and Jubilee.
 I actually found the Jubilee at the landfill in need of repairs but that’s a story for another day.

 I really like when a developer has a really solid starting point when I first load up a plugin.
 It always makes the very first impression a lot better.
-The initial tone you get when you open the plugin is well rounded.
+The initial tone you get when you open Caliburn is well rounded.

 You get a JTM45, JCM 800 and a JCM 900.
 Two of these are high on my all time list and the other is….
 Not as much but still cool.
 I have a hate/hate relationship with the original JCM 900 but the plugin version is pretty enjoyable.

-I started with the 900 because I wanted to get the negatives out of the way first but when I laid into a few chords and notes, I had to sit and appreciate that Kuassa has somehow shaved off a lot of the things I never liked about the 900.
-A little processing took care of things nicely.
-I also added a boost and some EQ that made the tone even better.
-The 900 clean is a bit clunky but if you dial back the mids a bit, it sings nicely.
+Ah, the 900.
+I wanted to get the negatives out of the way first but when I laid into a few chords and notes, I had to sit and appreciate that Kuassa has somehow shaved off a lot of the things I never liked about the 900.
+The 900 clean is a bit clunky but if you dial back the mids a bit, it can work.

 After the 800, I took a break and actually let the review sit for a few days.
 I feel if things are sounding too similar, you need to give your ears a break.
 When I came back to it I hit the JTM and I was right back in the pocket in a snap.
 The JTM45 2245 is in my top 5 amps and always will be so when I switched the amp, I turned up my monitors so I could test the warmth and sustain while also rocking the f**k out.